 Early pregnancies and the spread of HIV/AIDS is a major issue in Malawi.
 A female student who becomes pregnant and her male counterpart are required by Malawi schools to leave school for a year.
 EKARI Foundation will discontinue assistance for female students that are found to be pregnant and male students found to have impregnated an EKARI or non-EKARI student.
 We commenced our Health Education & HIV/AIDS Awareness Program in order to help address this issue.
 After a one year probation, students will be eligible to take part in EKARI’s application process, but will not be given preferential treatment.

-Sponsors can expect an updated photo of their student once a year along with an annual report as well as regular email updates.
-Although many of our students will write letters, we have found that students better express their gratitude through poems, songs, and plays; sponsors can expect to view a video every so often.
+Sponsors can expect an updated photo and letter from their student once a year along with an annual report as well as regular email updates.
 Sponsors can correspond with their student as much or as little as they would like.
 All contact between a sponsor and a student must pass through EKARI Foundation.